YunoHost/doc/pages/04.applications/10.docs/gemserv/app_gemserv.md

 Please note that Gemserv uses the TCP port 1965, so you can't use it for anything else.

-To add a gemini capsule, create a `/etc/gemserv/config.d/example.toml` file as following:
+To add a Gemini capsule, create a `/etc/gemserv/config.d/example.toml` file as following:

 ```
 [[server]]